 (b) If an odor event lasts for more than 24 hours without resolution or mitigation of the problem creating the odor event.

 (5) Odor Minimization Plan.
-If required by the department under OAR 340-096-0090 or this rule, the compost facility must develop an Odor Minimization Plan to minimize odors.
+If required by the department under OAR 340-096-0090 or this rule, the composting facility must develop an Odor Minimization Plan to minimize odors.
 The plan must include:

-(a) A management plan for malodorous loads;
+(a) A management plan for malodorous feedstocks;

-(b) Procedures for receiving and recording odor complaints, immediately investigating any odor complaints to determine the cause of odor emissions, and remedying promptly any odor problems at the facility;
+(b) Procedures for receiving and recording odor complaints, immediately investigating any odor complaints to determine the cause of odor emissions, and promptly remedying any odor at the facility that does not meet the performance standards under OAR 340-096-0070(4);

 (c) Additional odor-minimizing measures, which may include the following:

-(A) Avoidance of anaerobic conditions in the composting material;
+(A) Avoidance of anaerobic conditions in processes that are designed for aerobic composting;

 (B) Use of mixing for favorable composting conditions;

-(C) Formation of windrow or other piles into a size and shape favorable to minimizing odors;
+(C) Formation of windrow or other composting piles into a size and shape favorable to minimizing odors;

 (D) Use of end-product compost as cover to act as a filter during early stages of composting;